nginx-clojure/nginx-clojure/README.md

 ```

-You should setting your clojure JAR files to class path, see [2.1 JVM path & class path](#2.1 JVM path & class path) .
+You should set your clojure JAR files to class path, see [2.1 JVM path & class path](#2.1 JVM path & class path) .

 ```nginx